Ask questions about this school. Answers use aggregated data and are subject to error.

 I really don't like the location of the school.
 I also don't like how nobody lives on campus... mainly because there are no on campus graduate living centers.
 These are both making me reconsider the school.

-Applicants commonly wished they had known ahead of time about the dress code and schedule, as well as how laid-back and conversational the interview process would be.
-A suggestion that emerged was to not stress too much and to be prepared for both open file one-on-one and closed file panel interviews.
+Applicants commonly wished they had known ahead of time about the dress code and schedule, as well as the laid-back and conversational nature of the interview process.
+Suggestions included being less stressed, bringing comfortable shoes, and understanding the format of the one-on-one and panel interviews.

 The dress code (most applicants were "elevated" business casual) and the schedule